Which of the following best describes net sales? | Study Prep in Pearson+

 Understand the concept of net sales: Net sales represent the actual revenue a company earns from its sales activities after accounting for deductions such as sales returns, allowances, and discounts.

+Identify the components of total revenue: Total revenue is the gross amount earned from sales before any deductions are applied.

+Learn about sales returns, allowances, and discounts: Sales returns refer to products returned by customers, allowances are reductions in price due to defects or other issues, and discounts are reductions in price offered to customers.

-Identify the components of net sales: Net sales are calculated by subtracting sales returns, allowances, and discounts from total sales revenue.
+Subtract the deductions from total revenue: To calculate net sales, subtract the sum of sales returns, allowances, and discounts from the total revenue.

-Clarify the incorrect options: Net income after taxes refers to the profit remaining after all expenses and taxes are deducted, not net sales.
-Total sales revenue before any deductions is simply gross sales, and gross profit minus operating expenses refers to operating income, not net sales.

-Relate the correct definition to the problem: The correct description of net sales is 'Total sales revenue minus sales returns, allowances, and discounts,' as this aligns with the accounting definition.
+Recognize the distinction between net sales and other financial metrics: Net sales differ from metrics like gross profit (revenue minus cost of goods sold) and net income (profit after all expenses and taxes).

 Watch next